Xilinx/xup_vitis_network_example/README.md

 ### Why is my Alveo card connected to a 100G capable switch/NIC not getting link?

-This design does **NOT** support **FEC neither auto-negotiation** by default.
-Therefore, make sure that your network equipment has these capabilities disabled.
+This design does **NOT** support **auto-negotiation**, only link to 100 GbE network equipment will be establish.
+Make sure that your network equipment has these capabilities disabled.
 Please, refer to your network equipment manual to accomplish this.

 Partial steps to enable RS-FEC are provided [here](Ethernet/README.md#enabling-rs-fec).